williamslab/ibis/README.md

 ```
 make
 ```
 in the same directory.
-You will need the genetio library from another williamslab repository: https://github.com/williamslab/genetio
+You will need the genetio library from: https://github.com/williamslab/genetio

 IBIS also requires the zlib and libpthread libraries.